vaetas/blake/docs/content/docs/taxonomy.md

+---
-# Taxonomy
+title: Taxonomy
+date: 2021-03-21
+template: page.html
+---

 ## Tags

 Page tags can be specified using `tags` inside your frontmatter.
-They are optional and you can leave them entirely.
+They are optional, and you can leave them entirely.

 ```
 ---